 Why is Speech Therapy Important?

-- Early intervention is optimal for the remediation of a speech or language delay.
+- Early intervention is optimal for the remediation of a speech or language delay

-- Children in elementary school will not “grow out” of a language, articulation or fluency disorder without intervention.
+- Children in elementary school will not “grow out” of a language, articulation or fluency disorder without intervention

-- By junior/senior kindergarten children’s speech should be understood by unfamiliar adults greater than 90% of the time.
+- By junior/senior kindergarten children’s speech should be understood by unfamiliar adults greater than 90% of the time

-- Literacy development relies on phonemic and phonological awareness, which is facilitated by sound awareness.
+- Literacy development relies on phonemic and phonological awareness, which is facilitated by sound awareness

-- Children are at risk of being teased and self-esteem issues which may affect social and academic participation.
+- Children are at risk of being teased and self-esteem issues which may affect social and academic participation

 What are the Advantages of Speech Therapy?

-- Remediation of a language, articulation, voice or fluency impairment, which can have a lifelong social, academic and vocational impact on the student
+- Remediation of a language, articulation, voice or fluency impairment, which can have a lifelong social, academic and vocational impact

 - Increased confidence, self-awareness and participation

-- Individualized treatment programs provided via direct instruction to students
+- Individualized treatment programs provided via direct instruction

 - Comprehensive speech and language assessments

-- Consultation with the classroom and resource teachers
+- Consultation with family members and professionals

 - Speech and language goals incorporated into the curriculum